t0123456789/mp/README.md

 Download the files for this game from github:
 	https://github.com/t0123456789/mp

--Open the link, it shows all the files in this game.
+- Open the link, it shows all the files in this game.
--Click the green 'Code' button and select 'Download ZIP' option.
+- Click the green 'Code' button and select 'Download ZIP' option.
--Your browser will save it to your machine, the default file name is 'mp-master.zip' by default.
+- Save it to your machine, your browser will probably put it in your usual Downloads place with the default file name: mp-master.zip
--Unzip the file, there should be a folder containing all the files you saw earlier.
+- Unzip the file, there should be a folder containing all the files you saw earlier.
--click/open the file called index.html
+- Click/Open the file called index.html
--Your default web browser should open a page with the game running, using the files in that folder on your machine.
+- Your default web browser should open a page with the game running, using the files in that folder on your machine.

 # Changing the artwork